 These are some additional ways to shape this versatile dough:

-- Roll out the dough to ¼” and use cookie cutters (paw print, bone, heart, etc.)
+- Roll out the dough to ¼” and use cookie cutters (paw print, heart, bone shapes, etc.)

 - Roll out the dough to ¼” and slice into bite sized pieces